How Important is Home-Field Advantage in the NFL?

 Now, let’s get rid of a common myth.

 chiefsArrowhead Stadium in Kansas City is notorious for being a tough place to play.
 It’s the loudest football stadium in the world, but that doesn’t mean the Chiefs are always a good bet at home.
-Excluding this season, since the 2013, the Chiefs have gone 53-27.
-They’ve lost an incredible 13 of those 27 games at home.
-So, 48 percent of the Chiefs’ losses over the past five years have come in the loudest stadium in the world.
+From 2013-2021, the Chiefs had a mediocre record at home.

 So, we have one team that historically wins at home in the Saints, and the opposite in a Kansas City team that performs surprisingly poor at home despite five straight winning seasons.
 This information allows us to understand that home-field advantage is malleable.
 It bends based on the weight of each team.
 I used the statistics about the Saints and Chiefs to show that the appearance of an inherent stadium advantage is completely different from what is what we desire: a home-field advantage based simply off winning.